crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

 This assignment is worth 20 points of your overall grade in the course.
 The rubric for the assignment is given below.

 * 5 points for your video
-* 5 points for your responses to the questionnaire
+* 5 points for your final report
-* 10 points will be allocated based on a hollistic evaluation of your project (video+questionnaire), with special attention to how well you address the major themes of the course.
+* 10 points will be allocated based on a hollistic evaluation of your project (video+report), with special attention to how well you address the major themes of the course.
 </div>
 </div>